Acupuncture for Sciatica

 Targeted Treatment for Sciatic Nerve Pain

-At LIC Acupuncture & Wellness, we provide targeted, evidence-informed acupuncture treatment for sciatic nerve pain — helping reduce inflammation, calm nerve irritation, and restore mobility — so you can return to work, training, and daily life.
-We are located in Long Island City, Queens.
+At LIC Acupuncture & Wellness in Long Island City, we provide targeted, evidence-informed acupuncture treatment for sciatic nerve pain — helping reduce nerve compression, ease muscle tension, and restore mobility.

 What Is Sciatica?

-Sciatica refers to an irritation or compression of the sciatic nerve which runs from the lower spine through the hip and down the leg.
-It is often described as a pinched nerve in the lower back that sends pain down the leg.
-Sciatica is one of the most common causes of radiating leg pain, often linked to irritation of a lumbar nerve root.
+Sciatica refers to compression or irritation of the sciatic nerve, which runs from the lower spine through the hip and down the leg.
+This type of nerve compression is called radiculopathy.
+Sciatica is one of the most common causes of radiating leg pain.

 Common Symptoms

-Pain radiating from the low back down the leg
+Pain radiating from the low back into the hip and down the leg

 Common Causes of Sciatic Nerve Pain